-Bio from his website: If there was ever an individual whose work has irrevocably made a historical, unique and irrevocable contribution not only to Czech but to world photography, the man is Vïlém Heckel.
-His fundamental passionate love of nature, sport and especially the high mountains provided the lifetime passion of mountaineering photography.
+Bio from his website: If there was ever an individual whose work has irrevocably made a historical, unique, and irrevocable contribution not only to Czech but to world photography, the man is Vïlém Heckel.
+His fundamental passionate love of nature, sport, and especially the high mountains provided a lifetime passion for mountaineering photography.
 Ironically, his love for photographing mountains, especially monumental mountain ranges unfortunately also became his destiny.

 Vilém Heckel was born in 1918 in Pilsen into the family of Adolf Heckel, a crane operator for Skoda Plzen, who himself was a devout tourist and passionate photographer who had no idea that he would predestine the career of his son.

-In 1936, Vilém Heckel studied in Pilsen as a trade photographer, specializing in portraits and began working in small photography studios.
-After that he became the trade photographer in Zbrojovka, Brno and the Czechoslovak Chamber of Commerce in Prague.
+In 1936, Vilém Heckel studied in Pilsen as a trade photographer, specializing in portraits, and began working in small photography studios.
+After that, he became a trade photographer in Zbrojovka, Brno, and the Czechoslovak Chamber of Commerce in Prague.
 He also devoted his time to commercial photography in his work, concentrating on cars, motorcycles, electronics, etc., yet this body of his work is largely unknown and unrecognized.

 Finally, he can now fully and freely devote himself to his beloved mountains and travel, local and worldwide expeditions and trips.
-He publishes first publication, Our Mountains.
-In 1960 he has his first public exhibition in Prague of a collection of his photographs from the Caucasus.
+He published his first publication, Our Mountains.
+In 1960 he had his first public exhibition in Prague of a collection of his photographs from the Caucasus.

-In the sixties, he publishes a series of monograms with the following titles- Journeys to the High Peaks, Kingdom of the Sun and Ice Expedition Caucasus, Hindu Kush, The Stairs of the Universe and others.
+In the sixties, he published a series of monograms with the following titles- Journeys to the High Peaks, Kingdom of the Sun and Ice Expedition Caucasus, Hindu Kush, The Stairs of the Universe, and others.

-On 23rd April 1970, he departs on an expedition to Peru to climb the mountain range surrounding Huascaran.
+On 23rd April 1970, he departed on an expedition to Peru to climb the mountain range surrounding Huascaran.

-Tragically, on May 31st, he and his friends and expedition climbing partners died in mountaineering camp avalanche of mud and rocks during an earthquake under the mountain of Huascaran.
-The focus and themes of Vilém Heckel‘s work does not only mountains.
-He created a monumental body of work encompassing excellent portraits, unparalleled architecture, urban atmosphere, winding streets, intimate moments and those magical yet sometimes fleeting moments that landscape provides.
+Tragically, on May 31st, he and his friends and expedition climbing partners died in a mountaineering camp avalanche of mud and rocks during an earthquake under the mountain of Huascaran.
+The focus and themes of Vilém Heckel‘s work are not only mountains.
+He created a monumental body of work encompassing excellent portraits, unparalleled architecture, urban atmosphere, winding streets, intimate moments, and those magical yet sometimes fleeting moments that landscape provides.